Andreto/Livelox-MapGrabber/README.md

+# Livelox Map-grabber
-Easaly download mad-images and world-file from Livelox.
+Easily download mad-images and world-file from Livelox.